 Building great client partnerships

-After three decades of fundraising in the UK and overseas, I’ve found that having a personal insight into what it means to be a volunteer leader has strengthened the client relationships I’ve been involved in.
-Knowing what it means to give and what’s at stake when you invite others to share your enthusiasm for a project, has helped me to direct some transformational fundraising programmes across the Third Sector.
+Knowing what it means to give and what’s at stake when you invite others to share your enthusiasm for a project, has helped me to direct transformational fundraising programmes in the UK and overseas.

-When I started out, I had a sense of how important major gifts fundraising was to building financial health and long-term organisational resilience.
-I still believe that to be the case, but I also realise that you don’t have to make a major gift to be a philanthropist.
-In fact, it’s a privilege that’s available to anyone who’s prepared to master their wealth, whatever its size – and direct it for the greater good.
+When I started out more than three decades ago, I had a sense of how important major gifts fundraising was to building financial health and long-term organisational resilience.
+I still believe that to be the case.
+But I also realise that you don’t have to make a major gift to be a philanthropist – that is a privilege available to any who are prepared to master their wealth, whatever size it may be, and direct it for the greater good.

-Whilst the competition for gifts may seem tougher than ever, the fundamentals of successful fundraising remain the same.
-My experience, with clients as diverse as the Sydney Children’s Hospital, Shakespeare’s Globe Theatre, Gordonstoun School and Peterborough Cathedral, has taught me that philanthropy is inherently person-centred; it flourishes when people are encouraged to give to other people, rather than causes.
-As we plan for the future at Gifted, this is one truth that will continue to guide the way we do business.
+My experience with clients as diverse as the Sydney Children’s Hospital, Shakespeare’s Globe Theatre, Gordonstoun School and Peterborough Cathedral, has taught me that campaigns only win when fundraising is personal; philanthropy flourishes when people are encouraged to give to other people, rather than causes.
+As we plan for the future at Gifted, this is one truth that will continue to sit right at the heart of the way we do business.